Luconia Shoals: Features

+Luconia Breakers, once only partially exposed at low tide, has now become permanently above water even at high tide.
+Satellite images have shown growth and massive man-made transformation in Luconia Shoals since 2014.
+It remains unclear whether the changes were carried out by China or Malaysia.

 Satellite Images

 Territorial disputes

 The Luconia shoals are administered by Malaysia, and are claimed by the Republic of China (Taiwan) and the People's Republic of China.

 Malaysia

 The shoals are administered by Malaysia, and the Royal Malaysian Navy and Malaysian Maritime Enforcement Agency maintains a 24/7 presence in the area to monitor the shoals.
 Malaysia's Fisheries Research Institute has conducted studies on the area since 2004.
-Malaysia organises an annual International Deep Sea Fishing Tournament on the shoals with participants departing from the Marina May in Miri and heading up to the area for 3 days.
+Malaysia organises an annual International Deep Sea Fishing Tournament on the shoals with participants departing from the Marina Bay in Miri and heading up to the area for 3 days.
 The participant who catches the biggest fish is proclaimed the winner of the tournament.

 On 31 August 2015, amateur marine archaeologist Captain Hans Berekoven with his wife and a team of marine researchers, as well as the Sarawak Museum curator, went to the shoals to plant a Malaysian flag.
 Berekoven said the move was important to warn China to back down, and to urge the Malaysian government to take a serious look into the archaeological history of the area because the Sunda Shelf may have hosted a civilisation 12,000 years ago.